Drilling unit MAERSK VIKING, photo credits: Lappino

 Developing energy-efficient solutions has been the top priority of the company, which invested over $1 billion in the same.

 Try out FleetMon’s Vessel Emission Log feature to receive estimated CO2 emission calculations.
 Visit the detail page of any vessel at FleetMon.com and select the Emission Log tab.
-The emission log records CO2 emission for arbitrary date ranges of the vessel.
+The emission log records CO2 emissions for arbitrary date ranges of the vessel.
 You can calculate the emission for a date range and have an overview of CO2 emissions from recent voyages.